Learn more about PRISM

 Data deliverables

-We provide a detailed report for the quality of the assay, viability of all 900 cell lines, feature set correlation analysis, and validation compound reports as well as all the raw data from your test agents.
+We provide your data via a secure data portal.
+We share detailed analysis of the a detailed report for the quality of the assay, viability of all 900 cell lines, feature set correlation analysis, and data from our validation compounds reports as well as all the raw data from your test agents.
 See below for more details.

 Collaborator data